Will you have to pay for it, will you have to use your savings – and how much does care cost?

 We’ve already talked about the costs of care and whether or not you’ll have to pay for your care in the long-term.
 But if your health does begin to go downhill, there are other benefits that could become available to you including:

-- Personal Independence Payment (if you are under 65)
+- Personal Independence Payment (if you've not reached State Pension age)

 What's more, if you have complex ongoing health needs you may be eligible for NHS Continuing Care, meaning your care – whether at home or in a care home - will be funded totally by the NHS.